smogon/pokemon-showdown/databases/README.md

 ## Chat Plugins

 All chat plugins tables should be prefixed by the name of said plugin, to avoid namespace errors.
-For example, the Help filter pluginm ight have a table called `help_regexes`, or the Trivia plugin might have a table called `trivia_questions`.
+For example, the Help filter plugin might have a table called `help_regexes`, or the Trivia plugin might have a table called `trivia_questions`